ziedjalajel/ReactFeature7-ProductDetail/README.md

 ## Step 2: Selecting a Cookie

 1. What we need to do is change the rendered `cookie` in `CookieDetail` according to the cookie we click on.
-So we need to add an event handler in `CookieItem` that fetches the cookie ID when we click on the cookie's image.
+So we need to add an event handler in `CookieItem` that fetches the cookie when we click on the cookie's image.
 For now let's add an `alert`.

 ```jsx
 <CookieWrapper>